 3 ways to construct initial scenarios;

 Analytical Prioritization Matrix.

-Conducted stakeholder analyses for two of those objectives;
+Conduct stakeholder analyses for two of those objectives;

-Analyzed your organization’s external environments, including assessing possible consequences of current trends in the environment;
+Analyze your organization’s external environments, including assessing possible consequences of current trends in the environment;

 The strategic plan that matters.
 “Planning” as orientation and integration.
 Why the process matters.
 Communication iterations and cycles for creating shared understanding;

 Missions, visions, and values.
 Strategic and financial objectives.
 Generic strategic approaches to organizational distinction;